 Check The Strength Of Your Network

-If you often experience network problems at your home or office, you may consider switching to a different carrier.
+You may consider switching to a different carrier if you often experience network problems at home or office.
 Try sticking to the network which provides the best signals in your nearby areas.

 These are a few tricks that can help you if you have the complaint that your cell phone says emergency calls only.
 Now let’s move on to some frequently asked questions.

 Yes, there is a way to remove the button.
 First, navigate to the Security menu in Settings, then select 'Screen lock.'
-Now, select 'None' from this menu, then 'Yes' when prompted.
+Select 'None' from this menu, then 'Yes' when prompted.
 When you unlock your device, you'll have a new lock screen, without any 'Emergency Call' button.

 What are wireless emergency alerts on Android?